Association of Eastern Canadian Sea Kayaking

 beach is a vertical section with rock fragments embedded in

 a matrix.
-These are thought to be parts of the bottom of the
+These are known to geologists as the "Tangier Dykes" and are thought to be parts of the bottom of the

 earth's crust which have been broken off and transported by